NinaCrnivec/NinaCrnivec.github.io/_pages/cv.md

 * **Bachelor of Science, Physics**, University of Ljubljana, Slovenia (2009 – 2013)<br/>
 Third academic year abroad at Technical University of Berlin, Germany (2011 – 2012)

-## Technical Skills & Tools
+## Skills & Tools
-* Numerical modeling including model development and validation: radiative transfer library libRadtran, NCAR Cloud Model (CM1)
+* **Numerical modeling including model development and validation**:
+    * [Library for radiative transfer – libRadtran](http://www.libradtran.org/doku.php) for cloud-radiation interaction studies; coding of two newly-implemented radiation solvers: the classic "δ-Eddington two-stream method with maximum-random overlap assumption for partial cloudiness" and its upgrade – the "Tripleclouds radiation scheme based on the core-shell model for convective clouds" for use in global weather and climate models
+    * [National Center for Atmospheric Research (NCAR) Cloud Model (CM1)](https://www2.mmm.ucar.edu/people/bryan/cm1/) for tropical cyclone intensification experiments; implementation of a balanced tropical cyclone vortex as a new initialization option
+    * Validation of the atmospheric component of global climate models using [NASA A-train satellite observations](https://atrain.nasa.gov/)
+    * Regional numerical weather prediction model ALADIN – optimization and validation of a new model configuration at ECMWF High Performance Computing (HPC) facility
-* Data analysis and visualization using various programming languages and tools (Fortran, Python, C, Unix shell, gnuplot, NCL)
+* **Data analysis and visualization** (NetCDF, GRIB formats) utilizing various programming languages and tools (Fortran, Python, C, Unix shell, gnuplot, NCL)
+* **Scientific writing** (with LaTeX) and **presentation skills** in English (fluent), German (fluent), Slovene (native)

 ## Publications